caylan/Bulletin/README.md

   * when server is ran, you can find these files at /static/

 ## Virtual environment setup
-*Pretty much how Heroku says to do it.
-PLEASE edit this, anybody*
+*Pretty much how Heroku says to do it.*

 Project settings are currently setup for running on Heroku.
 In order to run locally on your machine, you may need to comment out the two lines at the bottom of the settings file for dj_database_url.